nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 <div markdown="block">

-We chose alternative 1 because if the event in the real world ended, it’s meaningless to let users make changes on any field other than end date time.
-We did consider the fact that an event in the real world could be extended, so we allow users to make changes on end date time from an expired timestamp to an unexpired timestamp.
+We chose alternative 1 because if the event in the real world ended, it’s meaningless to let users make changes on any field other than end date and time.
+We did consider the fact that an event in the real world could be extended, so we allow users to make changes on end date and time from an expired timestamp to an unexpired timestamp.
 Besides, we allowed an expired task to be edited is because if the task is expired but not completed yet, it would then become an “overdue task”, while there’s no “overdue event”.